gmc-code/PC-microbit-micropython/docs/lessons2/custom_images.rst

 .. admonition:: Tasks

     #.
-Adjust the code above to turn on columns 1 to 3 and rows 0 and 4.
+Adjust the code above to turn on pixels that are in both columns 1 to 3 and rows 0 and 4.
     #.
-Adjust the code above to turn on columns 0 and 4 and rows 1 to 3.
+Adjust the code above to turn on pixels that are in both columns 0 and 4 and rows 1 to 3.
     #.
 Combine the two answers to produce a square shape without the corners.

     .. dropdown::